nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 ![Remove User(s) From A Project](images/coldfront-remove-users-from-a-project.png)

-PIs or project owners can select the user(s) and then click on the "Remove Selected Users From Project" button.
+PI or project managers can select the user(s) and then click on the "Remove Selected Users From Project" button.

 ## User Roles